 Seek out information about the ownership of land you are looking to enter and seek out permission for privately owned land.
 There are many ways to go about this.

-- Some land is privately owned, but there are conditions for visitation.
+- Know the difference between public land and accessible land.
+Some land is privately owned, but there are conditions for visitation.
 An example of this would be the State land surrounding Hemlock and Canadice Lakes (for which you need to follow certain rules) and some trails near Zoar Valley (for which you need to be a member of a local conservation organization).

 - Check with the town or county clerk in the area in question.
 They should have detailed maps outlining privately owned land They should be able to give you the information you need.

 - Ask the people who live there.
 Is there a house or business nearby?